 For the parent who made the last comment Very ignorant comment on your part and check your spelling.
 Our child has been extremely successful for the last three years and scored a perfect score in math last year on the CST.
 You cannot earn that without being taught well and your child staying focused.
 Our child has great grades and behavior marks and has been excepted to several private high schools passing the examination at a high percentile.
 Our child has never been bullied and gets along with all diverse learners.
 When we have been notified of excessing talking as a family we do not place blame on the school or other students.
 We teach our child to take responsibility for negative actions and to fix the situation.
 Mrs. Wantz and the staff work hard to improve not only the academics within the school but to provide positive incentives for those students who earn them and work with those students who need assistance.
 Parents need to be involved in their child's education and behavior.
 Placing blame on a school does not solve any issues.

-Orville Wright Middle School is a public middle school in Los Angeles.
-The principal of Orville Wright Middle School is Kenneth Pride.
-975 students go to Orville Wright Middle School and identify mostly as Black, non-Hispanic; Asian; and Hispanic.
-6% of the Orville Wright Middle School students have "limited English proficiency."
+Orville Wright Engineering And Design Magnet is a public middle school in Los Angeles.
+The principal of Orville Wright Engineering And Design Magnet is Kenneth Pride.
+975 children attend Orville Wright Engineering And Design Magnet and identify mostly as Black, non-Hispanic; Asian; and Hispanic.
+6% of the Orville Wright Engineering And Design Magnet students are "limited in English proficiency."
 51% of the 975 students here are paying reduced lunch prices.
-The student to teacher ratio at Orville Wright Middle School is 18:1.
+The ratio of students to teachers at Orville Wright Engineering And Design Magnet is 18:1.
 Visitation Elementary School is one of the nearest middle schools.

 - Computer arts

 - Drawing painting

 |Students eligible for free or reduced-price lunch program||51%||75%|

 |Limited English proficiency||6%||32%|